Absence of nontrivial local conserved quantities in the spin-1 bilinear-biquadratic chain and its anisotropic extensions: Proof

-As the last proposition of Step 1, we state that the coefficients of the $3$-support operators $\Aki$ have only one degree of freedom. \begin{prop} Asuume $Q$ be a $3$-local conserved quantity.
+As the last proposition of Step 1, we state that the coefficients of the three-support operators $\Aki$ have only 1 degree of freedom. \begin{prop} Asuume $Q$ to be a $3$-local conserved quantity.
 The coefficients of all doubling operators are proportional to each other.
 Precisely, their coefficients can be written as \eq{ q~\bmatc{

 \Cone & \Cone\dg & \\ & \Ctwo & \Ctwo\dg \\ }{|ccc|}_{~i} = q_{k=3} c_{(1)} c_{(2)}~, } by using some constant $q_{k=3}$ independent of $i$.
 Here, we denote the coupling constant of the interaction term $C_{(n),j} C_{(n),j+1}\dg$ as $c_{(n)}$. \end{prop} \begin{proof} By similar arguments as before, the coefficients of doubling operators are proportional to each other as \eq{ q~\bmatc{